cjimti/cmd-emacs/README.md

 emacs
 ```

-The files in your current directory are mounted to the path `/src` in the container.
+The files in your current directory mount to the path `/src` in the container.

 Open a file in the new emacs/docker command:
 ```bash